 It will become much easier for you to reach your financial goals if you keep track of your money flow.
 So make sure you know where the money is coming from and where it is going.
 Study your credit card statements and your bank account statements.
 See how you spend your money and whether there is any chance to cut off some expenses or you have got everything under control.

 Moreover, keeping a check on your cash flow can help you set up a budget for yourself.
-For instance, you might find out that you spend a lot of money on eating food from restaurants.
+For instance, you might find out that you spend a lot of money eating food from restaurants.
 You can cut down that expense by switching to home-cooked meals.
-Similarly, you can track your internet bills, electricity bills, etc., and find out where you can cut down costs and create a budget.
+Similarly, you can track your internet bills, electricity bills, etc., and find out where you can cut costs and create a budget.

 #3 Start small

 It would be best if you learned to expand your business slowly.
 Restrain yourself from taking big loans or investing in things that you cannot afford at the time.
 For instance, start your business from your home if you can.
 Do not buy an office straight away.
 You might begin to save a bit every month for an office but before you buy one, make sure that your business brings in enough profits.